DessimozLab/edgehog/README.md

   --hdf5 HDF5           path to the hdf5 file (alternative to gff_directory to run edgeHOG on the entire OMA
                         database)
-  --orient_edges        whether the transcriptional orientation of edges should be predicted --date_edges          whether the age of edges in extant species should be predicted --phylostratify       whether the number of edge retention, gain and loss should be analyzed for each node
+  --orient_edges        whether the transcriptional orientation of edges should be predicted --date_edges          whether the age of edges should be predicted --phylostratify       whether the number of edge retention, gain and loss should be analyzed for each node
                         of the species tree
   --max_gaps MAX_GAPS   max_gaps can be seen as the theoritical maximal number of consecutive novel genes that